common-fate/terraform-provider-commonfate/docs/resources/access_workflow.md

 - `extension_conditions` (Attributes) Configuration for extending access (see [below for nested schema](#nestedatt--extension_conditions))
 - `name` (String) A unique name for the workflow so you know how to identify it.
 - `priority` (Number) The priority that governs whether the policy will be used.
 If a different policy with a higher priority and the same role exists that one will be used over another.
+- `try_extend_after_seconds` (Number) (Deprecated) The amount of time after access is activated that extending access can be attempted.
+As a starting point we recommend setting this to half of the `access_duration_seconds`.
 - `validation` (Object) Validation requirements to be set with this workflow (see [below for nested schema](#nestedatt--validation))

 ### Read-Only